Tag Archives: Gender Roles

 Gladly Complementarian: in which I open a can of worms

 Recently, I read one of Preston’s posts at A Deeper Story.
 One of his posts was the first post I read at A Deeper Story, and I quickly began following both Preston’s blog and A Deeper Story.
 In this post, Preston writes about the tension he feels in his life when it comes to gender roles.
-I am absolutely grateful for thoughtful, deep posts about important topics, and am incredibly thankful that the grace and mercy of the cross allows for different and incomplete (or non-concrete) views on important topics.
+I am absolutely grateful for thoughtful, deep posts about important topics, and am incredibly thankful that the grace and mercy the cross allows for different and incomplete (or non-concrete) views on important topics.
 I began typing up a response, and it quickly grew too long to post as a comment, so I decided to post it here instead.

 Continue reading